hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 4. Literally any desire for this role involving the word "kubernetes".
 It's a fantastic tool; that is not this role.
 5. Not having a good picture for how consensus happens, a good process around moving from decision to action to execution, or a willingness to implement one top-down from senior leadership.
 6. Doing things way before you're ready:
    - For example, self service catalogues are great.
-Implementing Spotify's Basecamp before you're at 500-1,500 engineers is a mistake.
+Implementing Spotify's Backstage before you're at 500-1,500 engineers is a mistake.
    - "Let's have the dev tools person implement observability" is going to end badly.
 7. Culture, then process, then tooling, then process, then culture.
    - "It could've been an email" applies to overengineering your CI pipelines just as much as it does to useless meetings.